Shutruk-Nakhunte

 Babylonian stele taken to Susa by Shutruk-Nakhunte, with his image (left) added.

-Shutruk-Nakhunte (sometimes Nahhunte) was king of Elam from about 1184 to 1155 BC (middle chronology), and the second king of the Shutrukid Dynasty.
+Shutruk-Nakhunte (sometimes Nahhunte) was king of Elam from about 1184 to 1155 BC (middle chronology), and the first king of the Shutrukid Dynasty.
+He names his father in many of his inscriptions, Hallutush-Inshushinak, but there is no evidence for a king of Elam with that name.

 Elam amassed an empire that included most of Mesopotamia and western Iran.

 Under his command, Elam defeated the Kassites and established the short-lived Elamite Empire, conquered within about 40 years by Nebuchadnezzar I of Babylon, in 1120 BC.

-Šutruk-Nakhunte was married to the daughter of a Kassite king named Meli-Šipak.
+Šutruk-Nakhunte was supposedly married to the daughter of a Kassite king named Meli-Šipak.

 Invasion of Babylonia

-Shutruk-Nakhunte invaded Mesopotamia and was able to carry off many monuments from Babylon, such as the Stele of Naram-Sin.
+Shutruk-Nakhunte invaded Kassite Babylonia in the year 1158 BC.
+He was able to carry off many monuments from cities like Babylon, Sippar and Eshnunna.
+One famous monument was the Stele of Naram-Sin.
 His invasion of Babylon likely had to do with the overthrow of the royal Kassite family into whom the Elamites had intermarried for decades.
 The overthrow of Shutruk-Nakhunte's father-in-law Meli-Shipak II, who lost the throne to Zababa-shuma-iddin, would have given enough justification to Shutruk-Nakhunte to attack Babylon.
 The cause of Meli-Shipak II's death is unknown, but even if he had died of natural causes, the fact that Zababa-shuma-iddin was elected king would still explain Shutruk-Nakhunte's aggressive attack, since he was a relative of Meli-Shipak II.